CollectorsQuest/collectorsquest.svn/web/blog/wp-content/plugins/smart-youtube/readme.txt

 3. Use the Options page to change your options
 4. When you want to display Youtube video in your post, copy the video URL to your post and change http:// to httpv:// (notice the 'v' character)

-The video will be automatically embedded to your post in the proper way.
+TTo use the video in your posts, paste YouTube video URL with httpv:// (notice the 'v').

+Important: The URL should just be copied into your post normally and the letter 'v' added, do not create a clickable link!

 Example: httpv://www.youtube.com/watch?v=OWfksMD4PAg

-If you want to post a high quality/HD video  you would use httpvh:// ('vh' for video high)
+If you want to embed High/HD Quality video use httpvh:// instead (Video High Defintion).

+Vimeo Example: httpv://vimeo.com/27287078

+Metacafe Example: httpvh://vww.metacafe.com/watch/7815470/harry_potter_and_the_deathly_hallows_dvd_interview/

+Live Leak Example: httpv://www.liveleak.com/view?i=cad_1322822486

-To embed a playlist use extension 'vp'
+To embed playlists use httpvp:// (eg. httpvp://www.youtube.com/view_play_list?p=528026B4F7B34094)

-httpvp://www.youtube.com/view_play_list?p=528026B4F7B34094
+Smart Youtube also supports migrated blogs from Wordpress.com using [youtube=youtubeadresss]

+    httpv:// - regular video
+    httpvh:// - high/HD quality
+    httpvp:// - playlist
+    httpvhp:// - HD playlist
+    [youtube=youtubeadresss] - supported for blogs migrated from wordpress.com

 Additionally, you can set how do you want the video to be displayed in your RSS feed.
 Smart Youtube can show the preview image of the video (automatically grabbed from Youtube), the link to the video, or both.
 I recommend enabling only the preview image.